Go Back

 • Whisk together the peanut butter, soy sauce, cane sugar, rice vinegar and sesame oil in a small bowl or jar.
 Set aside.

 • Carefully add the vegetable and mushroom broths.
 Bring to a boil.
 Add the ramen noodles and cook according to the package's instructions.
-When there's 3-5 minutes left, add the chopped bok choy.
+When there's 3-5 minutes left, add the chopped bok choy and tofu.
 Reduce heat to medium and let simmer until the noodles and Bok choy are cooked to your liking.
 Avoid cooking for too long or they will be too soft.

 Notes